Sienci-Labs/Resources/gsender/ytbs-gs-installation.md

 ![](/_images/_gsender/_install/gs_install_mac-finder.png){.aligncenter .size-medium}

-<strong>Note:</strong> we've been having problems creating an Arm build for Mac, but for now you should still be able to install the Intel version and use Rosetta just fine.
+**Note:** we've been having problems creating an Arm build for Mac, but for now you should still be able to install the Intel version and use Rosetta just fine.

 If you're having issues installing gSender on your Mac: